shinra-electric/Portfolio/README.md

 I am a recent Computer Science graduate, having obtained a Postgraduate Diploma with first-class honours from Griffith College Dublin in 2019.

-I am older than most typical graduates.
-This was my third time in university, and I have already had a successful career in International Private Medical Insurance.
+This was my third time in university, and I have previously had a successful career in International Private Medical Insurance.
 I have also been based in China, Japan, Singapore and Hong Kong for the last 15 years.
 I speak Mandarin well, and I'm fairly competent in Japanese.

 After a lengthy career in IPMI, I had decided to go back to university in order to pursue a new career doing something I was actually excited about.